History of Red Rocks Amphitheatre in Timeline

 July 1, 1986: Depeche Mode Performance

-On July 1, 1986, Depeche Mode performed at Red Rocks.
+On July 1, 1986, Depeche Mode performed at the amphitheater.

-August 1986: Stevie Nicks Rock a Little Tour
+August 1986: Stevie Nicks Concert DVD Release

-1987: Gary Hart presidential campaign announcement
+1987: Gary Hart Presidential Campaign Announcement

 In 1987, former Colorado Senator Gary Hart announced his campaign for president with a press conference at Red Rocks.